dmbarbour/glas/docs/GlasDesign.md

             -------------------------
             data:V ⊲ ∀S .
 S → (S * A)

-The stack in Glas is really an intermediate data plumbing model.
+The stack in glas is really an intermediate data plumbing model.
 User syntax could hide stack shuffling behind local variables.
-The Glas compiler can replace the stack with static memory and register allocations, leveraging static arity of valid Glas programs.
+The glas compiler can replace the stack with static memory and register allocations, leveraging static arity of valid glas programs.
 The main reason for the stack is that it simplifies operators, which don't need to specify input sources or output targets.

 ### Control Operators